+401.3 Mixing Plants and Hauling Equipment.
+Bituminous mixing plants, trucks used for hauling bituminous mixtures, and preparation of material and mixtures shall be in accordance with Sec 404.

-401.6 Field Laboratory.
+401.4 Field Laboratory.
 The contractor shall provide a Type 3 field laboratory in accordance with Sec 601.
-The contractor may use the equipment provided in the Type 3 laboratory as long as adequate space is provided for the engineer’s work.
+The contractor shall furnish the bituminous mixture equipment to perform all required test methods for QC and QA work.
+A field laboratory shall not be required for small quantity work.

-401.7 Construction Requirements.
+401.5 Construction Requirements.

-401.7.1 Weather Limitations.
+401.5.1 Weather Limitations.
 Bituminous mixtures shall not be placed on any wet surface or frozen pavement.
-Temperatures shall be obtained in accordance with MoDOT Test Method TM 20.

-401.7.2 Bituminous Mixing Plants.
-Bituminous mixing plants and preparation of material and mixtures shall be in accordance with Sec 404.

-401.7.3 Subgrade or Surface Preparation.
+401.5.2 Subgrade or Surface Preparation.
 The subgrade upon which the bituminous mixture is to be placed shall be prepared in accordance with Sec 209 and primed as specified in the contract in accordance with Sec 408, as applicable.
 All material requirements of a tacked surface shall be in accordance with Sec 407.